Friday, October 18, 2024

 FT3: Thanks for that, MrDave!
 Okay!
 Let's get stuck into the screed that no-one needs to read!

 TMBTBH is a concept piece, an immersive mind-movie, if you will, that takes as its lofty theme man's search for contentment as exemplified by the dream of the exotic, a mythic heavenly refuge right here on earth.
-This dreamed-of place has had many names, some of them embedded in the recording, Atlantis, Eldorado, Mu, Xanadu, Shangri-La.
-But let's break up this TL-DR text with a picture from the internet:
+This dreamed-of place has had many names, some of them embedded in the recording, Atlantis, Eldorado, Avalon, Mu, Xanadu, Shangri-La.
+But let's break up this TL-DR text with a pitcher of a Washington, DC drug store [head shop - Ed.] in 1942:

 James Hilton's novel Lost Horizon was a childhood favourite, and gets re-read on a regular basis.
 Written before every square inch of this earth was spied on in real time by thousands of satellite eyes, it's at once a spiritual fable and a thriller.
 The possibility of his Shangri-La existing in physical form may have been a dream, but there was always the chance that somewhere over the lost horizon, beyond the rainbow, remained untouched by the monstrous clawing horror of Western civilisation.
 Now, of course, we know better.
 Pretty much everywhere's a shit-hole, and the spirit of exploration that drove men to the ends of the earth has been poisoned by TikTok tourism; every "exotic" locale relegated to a selfie background.
 It's a two-dimensional world of theatre flats lacking only your smiling self in the foreground.
 The exotic is dead, the familiar breeds contempt for the earth and its people.
 Sit in the lap of the Buddha and grin for the camera.
 Pose in front of the Dachau gate.
 Disneyland is Shangri-La.